JaneliaSciComp/2020AprilGitCourse/lessons/lesson-1.md

 - laptop (plug in to power)
 - AirPods?
 - water
+- quit Slack and Mail (notifications)
+- open IJ, Sublime x 2, GitHub app, terminal (cd to the class repo)
 - iPad with lesson 1 notes (and assignment 2 notes)
-- open IJ, Sublime x 2, GitHub app, terminal (cd to the class repo)

 ## course intro
 - up-front honesty: there's going to be some rough edges